15 Training Tips To Avoid A Winter Workout Slump

 Part of this is knowing your own expectation and what you’re happy with.

-If your goal is a 6 pack or very low body fat, then you may need more willpower, discipline, and tighter habits for the process than if you want to complete five 5 k runs and 2 nights out rather than 10 in the next month.
+If your goal is a 6 pack or very low body fat, then you may need more willpower, discipline, and tighter habits for the process than if you want to complete five 5 k runs, balanced with 2 nights out rather than 10 in the next month.

 This totally depends on the person and all of the other lifestyle factors you need to consider through the winter.